Skip to main content Skip to footer

 Target: Develop a robust CAP at 100% of our locations to facilitate effective communication, identify areas for improvement, and best respond to community needs

-2024 Progress: We reached our goal of having CAPs at 100% of our facilities.
+2025 Progress: We reached our goal of having CAPs at 100% of our facilities.
 These plans provide each facility with a site-specific plan for engaging the community.
-This approach not only fosters strong community relationships but also enhances our environmental stewardship efforts, allowing us to respond effectively to local needs and share successful strategies company wide.
+This approach not only fosters strong community relationships but also enhances our environmental stewardship efforts, allowing us to respond effectively to local needs and share successful strategies across the company.

 Target: Implement Covia’s in-house Environmental Management System (EMS) at every site

-2024 Progress: Our EMS program is fully implemented at 9 sites, and we are working to finalize implementation across our network.
+2025 Progress: Our EMS program is fully implemented at all sites.

 Reduce Greenhouse Gas (GHG) Emissions